 The downside to a self-hosted CRM is that it only works while your WordPress site works.
 That should be pretty reliable, unless your password is weak and some hacker gets inside your system and locks you out.

-The initial setup of a self-hosted CRM, like Groundhogg or FluentCRM, is a bit more complicated than using a SaaS service like ConvertKit, but you can grow without spend a large sum of money with the cartel every month.
+The initial setup of a self-hosted CRM, like FluentCRM, is a bit more complicated than using a SaaS service like ConvertKit, but you can grow without spend a large sum of money with the cartel every month.
 You pay only for what you use.

 3. Determine the target audience